HackerEarth/engineering.hackerearth.com/_posts/2016-01-29-hackerearth-logging-javascript-errors-production.md

 * * *

-*Send an email to support@hackerearth.com regarding any bugs or suggestions.*
+*Send an email to support@hackerearth.com for any bugs or suggestions.*
 *Posted by [Shivindera Singh](https://www.hackerearth.com/@shivindera).*